Obituary in memory of Clare Dimmer

 Clare strongly believed that environmental pollutants and chemicals were also behind the rise in breast cancer rates and, despite her own diagnosis with the disease, its gruelling treatments and caring for a young family, she was determined to do something about it and ultimately became one of the country’s leading campaigners for the removal of carcinogens in the environment – she played a leading role in getting some of the worst offenders, such as the toxic pesticide, Lindane, banned.

 Clare joined the Women’s Environmental Network in the 1990s and travelled widely, speaking at conferences and lobbying MPs as well as doing workshops and training to learn genetics and the science behind cancer.
-Months after going into remission in 1995, she became a Trustee and Secretary of Breast UK, which was set up to help protect patients and provide a voice for those patients suffering from the disease.
-In time, Breast UK became Breast Cancer UK, a charity dedicated to reducing our exposure to carcinogens.
+Months after going into remission in 1999, she became a Trustee and Secretary of Breast UK, which was set up to help protect patients and provide a voice for those patients suffering from the disease.
+In time, Breast UK became Breast Cancer UK in 2004, a charity dedicated to reducing our exposure to carcinogens.

 Clare worked ceaselessly to raise awareness of the chemical causes of breast cancer.
 Together with colleagues and friends, she had letters published in the British Medical Journal and The Lancet, wrote pamphlets and leaflets, put on fundraisers, balls and events, launched petitions, lobbied MPs, worked with scientists, built websites, hosted stalls, took part in exhibitions, made speeches both abroad and here in the UK - all to raise awareness amongst politicians and members of the public of the need to take action on the chemical causes of breast cancer.